noa10/mataresit/README.md

 The Automated Receipt Processing Application streamlines the digitization and management of paper receipts through a complete workflow:

-1. **Upload** - Users upload receipt images in JPEG, PNG, or PDF formats
+1. **Upload** - Users upload receipt images in JPEG, PNG, or PDF formats.
+The UI provides real-time feedback on upload progress and processing status.
-2. **Process** - Amazon Textract extracts text and data from the receipt
+2. **Process** - Amazon Textract extracts text and data from the receipt.
-3. **Extract** - Intelligent parsing identifies key information (date, merchant, amount, etc.)
+3. **Enhance** - Google Gemini enhances the data, suggests corrections, and predicts categories.
-4. **Verify** - Side-by-side interface for users to review and edit data
+4. **Verify** - Side-by-side interface for users to review and edit data, with real-time updates if processing is still ongoing.
-5. **Sync** - Integration with Zoho Expense for seamless expense tracking
+5. **Sync** - Integration with Zoho Expense for seamless expense tracking.

 ### Key Features